 Yes!
 Once accepted into the program, parents will have access to Parent Link, a secure site with extensive details regarding all aspects of our personalized education program.

 Can a High School student earn credit towards an accredited diploma?

 Yes!
-Diploma-seeking students can choose courses from any of the 3 following options:
+Diploma-seeking students can choose courses from the following options:

 - BYU Independent Study online courses

 - On-site, split enrollment courses at your local high school (up to two classes each semester)